Breeze/breeze.github.io/doc-js/index.md

 A Breeze application makes HTTP requests of a persistence service that typically resides on a remote server.

-The Breeze ***client*** doesn't know &hellip; or care &hellip; how the data are processed and stored by that persistence service.
+The Breeze ***client*** doesn't know ... or care ... how the data are processed and stored by that persistence service.
 The service could be written in any language and run on any platform.
 The Breeze client can be adapted to speak to almost any data service supporting an HTTP + JSON API.

 The Microsoft server technologies happens to be very popular with business application developers.
 Breeze ships with adapters for the ASP.NET <a href="http://www.asp.net/web-api">Web API</a> and for <a href="http://www.odata.org">OData</a>.
 It also ships with .NET components that interface with the Entity Framework and that generate Breeze metadata from an Entity Framework model.